 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
 Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Do the works require temporary displacement of people from their current settlement/homes?
-YES No Permanent displayed concerning one managed through The Project is placement required under component 2 only, individual.
-The impacts on the individual will be a RAP prepared by the NRPB and cleared by the Bank. expected to finance the resettlement costs and syments for the individual.
+YES concerning one placement required under component 2 only, individual.
+The impacts on the individual will be a RAP prepared by the NRPB and cleared by the Bank.

 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
-Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Schools have not been operational since Irma.
-Students and their teachers were temporarily relocated to alternative locations.
-Signs have been placed at each site stating that no occupation or use of the properties is allowed.
-Please see Annex 4 for images of the posted signage on each site.
-Students from the SML School are currently housed at two classes at the Sister Magda School and six classes at the St. Dominic Primary school.
-The Library has been closed since December 2018.
-In March of 2019 it was moved around the corner to the first floor of the Adolphus Richardson building.
-An agreement was signed between the PJL Foundation and the Philipsburg Pharmacy for use of 7 parking spaces.
-Adjustments will be made for alternative parking in close vicinity to the PJL parking lot.
-This is not expected to have an impact on business operations in the area.
-Will the work interfere with the normal health and safety of the worker/employee?
+Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Schools have not teachers were thave been placed properties is allowing signage on each students from the Sister Magdischool.
+The Library has bewas moved around in the sister Magdischool was moved around in the sister Magdischool.
+The Library has bewas moved around in the sister Magdischool was moved around in the sister Magdischool was moved around in the sister Magdischool was moved around in the sister was moved around in the sister was moved around in the sister was moved and in the sister was m ne SML School are currently housed at two classes at la School and six classes at the St. Dominic Primary been closed since December 2018.
+In March of 2019 it and the corner to the first floor of the Adolphus Will the work interfere with the normal health and safety of the worker/employee?
 No No The Code of Conduct and C-ESMP will employ appropriate mitigation methods to address workers health and safety.
 All Will the work reduce the employment opportunities for the surrounding communities?
 No No Construction works generally increase employment and income opportunities through job openings and construction materials selling.
 Consultants and other specialized professionals will be engaged on project preparation and implementation.
-All

 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
-Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Will the work cause limits to people's access to the water, public services or other resources that they depend on?
+Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) All Will the work cause limits to people's access to the water, public services or other resources that they depend on?
 No No Access to public services will not be affected by the works.
 Road blockages and other disruptions to traffic will be managed by the Contractor's Traffic Management Plan.
 1&2 Will there be a reduction in income for the communities?
 No No Construction and other works under the project increase employment and income opportunities through job openings and construction materials selling.
 No business will be disrupted.
 All Will the work induce disagreements?
 How?
 No No Extensive consultation will be required to ensure stakeholders engagement from an early stage, especially parent associations and school boards.
-18283 Cor nmunity Hea alth and Safety Is there a possibility that the work will cause child delinquency (school dropouts, child abuse, child labour, etc.?)
+1&2&3 Community Health and Safety Is there a possibility that the work will cause child delinquency (school dropouts, child abuse, child labour, etc.?)
 No No These schools have not been operational since Irma and classrooms have been relocated to alternative schools.
-After the reconstruction, SML will continue to provide artistic activities for children in the neighborhood after school, engaging with vulnerable social groups and special care programs for children with special needs.